MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

   /// This only applies to the main frame's render process.
   COREWEBVIEW2_PROCESS_FAILED_REASON_UNRESPONSIVE,

   /// The process was killed.
-E.g., from Task Manager.
+For example, from Task Manager.
   COREWEBVIEW2_PROCESS_FAILED_REASON_KILLED,

   /// The process crashed.